MrHaber/Web_Radio_Server/README.md

 --port -> listening port
 --music -> folder where all music located
 ```
-After all open your browser and go to ```host:port/echo```.
+Open your browser and go to ```host:port/echo```.
 Changing of source with config file will be added soon.